 Calcific tendinitis of the longus colli muscle is an inflammatory/granulomatous response to deposition of calcium hydroxyapatite crystals in the tendons of the longus colli muscle.

 Calcifications may be seen on radiographs, but the preferred imaging modality is contrast-enhanced CT.
-On CT, amorphous calcifications are seen in the superior fibers of the longus colli muscle tendons (at the C1-C2 level).
-Small retropharyngeal effusions and edema of the adjacent prevertebral soft tissues may also be seen.
+On CT, amorphous calcifications are typically seen in the superior fibres of the longus colli muscle tendons (at the C1-C2 level).
+Occasionally the inferior fibres may be affected, as low down as T3.
+Small retropharyngeal effusions and oedema of the adjacent prevertebral soft tissues are also usually seen.
 Enhancement around the effusion should shift the diagnosis towards an abscess.
-Adenopathy and bone destruction, likewise, should suggest alternative diagnoses.
+Adenopathy and bone destruction, likewise, should suggest alternative diagnosis.

-MRI will show the oedema, but is not as great with the calcifications.
-At least one case of localized marrow signal inflammatory has been reported.
+MRI will demonstrate the oedema, but is not as distinct with the calcifications.
+At least one case of localised marrow signal inflammatory has been reported.

 Conservative management with NSAIDs is generally all that is required.
 Symptoms tend to resolve within a few weeks.

 - 1. Offiah CE, Hall E. Acute calcific tendinitis of the longus colli muscle: spectrum of CT appearances and anatomical correlation.
 Br J Radiol.
 2009;82 (978): e117-21. doi:10.1259/bjr/19797697 - Pubmed citation

 - 2. Eastwood JD, Hudgins PA, Malone D. Retropharyngeal effusion in acute calcific prevertebral tendinitis: diagnosis with CT and MR imaging.
 AJNR Am J Neuroradiol.
 1999;19 (9): 1789-92.
 Pubmed citation